ashumeow/rmc/README.md

-rmc
-===
+Rockvale Management College

 Nothing great.
-Just my college project written in ASP.net
+Just a website for my college written in asp.net